botswana-combination-prevention-project/bcpp-rdb/README.md

-# edc-pims
+# edc-rdb

-Link EDC to PIMS data in the RDB.
+Link EDC to data in the RDB.
+The RDB has research data plus PIMS data.

 * PIMS: Patient Information Management System for the Ministry of Health in Botswana
 * RDB: "Research Database" where data is warehoused from the Botswana Combination Prevention Project (BCPP).